With our motto “Users helping Users” we endeavour to help members with problems, big or small.

 - Special Interest Groups (SIGs) are a meeting forum allowing members with like interests to share and develop their knowledge

-- PCUG Training can help build your skills in a formal training session
+- PCUG Training can help build your skills in a formal training session (courses no longer provided)

 - Mailing Lists supported by PCUG as a TIP service allow people with common interests to interact by email